TL;DR:

 There are many ways to in-house a DSP.
 We’ve made a detailed comparison several times already, so just to not drag this out any longer, you have:

-• In-housing
+- In-housing

 You own the DSP platform + own the team.
-Expensive for most of us (if you’re not the Amazon or Google), but gives vast opportunities.
+Expensive for most of us (if you’re not Amazon or Google), but gives vast opportunities.

-• Outsourcing
+- Outsourcing

 You leave every advertising aspect to a third party.
 It’s not a bad decision in concept, but just take all the benefits of a DSP from the previous heading and reverse them to shortcomings.
 Now you get it.

-• Hybrid
+- Hybrid

 You own the team + subscribe to a technology.
 This is the most popular and thought-out option, but another divide comes here.
 A third-party DSP can be self-served or white-labeled.

-A white-label solution is what an in-house DSP would look like if someone made it for you and gave you full access to technology.
+A white-label solution is what an in-house DSP would look like if someone made it for you and gave you direct access to technology.
 This solution allows you to rule the platform as it is your own, order personalized development, and change whatever you want.
 Naturally, the tech isn’t free, but you still save more in the long run since the markup is lower.

-How to Choose the Right DSP?
+How to Choose the Right DSP for the Perfect Ad Buying?

 Now, for the features.
-Again, there is no strict book on “What Is a True DSP,” but there are features, the absence of which is sacrilege in our ad tech world.
+Again, there is no strict book on “What Is a True DSP,” but there are key features, the absence of which is sacrilege in our ad tech world.
 When choosing a DSP, look for:

-• Frequency capping
+- Frequency capping

 Frequency capping is when you put the number of times you want the user to see your ads on the screen for a set period of time.
 Almost every DSP these days has one, so beware of the ones that don’t.

-• Various ad formats
+- Various ad formats

-• Bidding rules
+- Bidding rules

-• Vast supply
+- Vast supply

-• Roles & Permissions
+- Roles & Permissions

 Security is a strong concern these days, but how do you protect your own software from malicious intent within?
 Admin account does just that by limiting the features other account holders can use + it becomes a must for an ad network.